whatmakeart/modeling-and-fabrication/content/modules/04-laser-cutting-3d-modeling/4-01-laser-cut-joint-examples/index.md

 ## Slot Hook Joints

 The slots for the hooks must be large enough for the entire hook to pass through.
+A bit of clearance in the hook space can help the pieces slide together.
+Care must be taken to model the parts to align when the hooks are engaged.
+Usually this means having more space at the top to accommodate the open slot.

 <div class="two-column-grid">